ENROLLMENTS FOR 2017 ARE NOW OPEN. PLEASE ADD YOUR NAME TO THE WAIT-LIST FOR 2017-2018 ACADEMIC YEAR

 How often do you clean the classrooms?

 To decrease the spread of illnesses and germs, general housekeeping chores are part of the teachers’ daily routine and toys are sanitized often.
-A professional cleaning crew also takes care of cleaning, vacuuming and mopping on a nightly basis.
+A professional cleaning crew also takes care of cleaning, vacuuming and mopping on a regular basis.
 They also clean rugs/carpets and wax the floors as needed.

 Do you let the children watch television?

-Occasionally, we will use video to enhance a lesson or demonstrate a point directly related to a project, for example to show an animal in motion, an example of a dance or for a “tour” of India.
+Occasionally, we will use videos to enhance a lesson or demonstrate a point directly related to a project, for example to show an animal in motion, an example of a dance or for a “tour” of India.
 These will be used for specific educational purposes, and we will limit the duration of the videos.

 What are the staff qualifications?